frdmn/docker-rocketchat/README.md

 	cd docker-rocketchat
 	```

+4. Read the Usage instructions in case you need to customize the default setup/stack.
-3. Start containers using `docker-compose`:
+3. Create and start up containers using `docker-compose`:

 	```
 	docker-compose up -d